aws/karpenter-provider-aws/designs/carbon-aware.md

 Single Machine Consolidation (`singlemachineconsolidation.go`) and Multi Machine Consolidation (`multimachineconsolidation.go`) as well as `consolidation.go` is currently consolidating nodes to reduce costs.
 We want to change this when Carbon Aware is enabled.
 They should consolidate to minimize carbon emissions.

-I have identified two potential solutions.
+I have identified three potential solutions.

 Recommendation: solution 1.